-Although this vision is cliche, it is one many can easily conjure up thanks to such classic movies such as Grease.
-A distinct aesthetic and feelings, the 50s is easily one of the most identifiable eras in North America.
+Although this vision is cliche, it is one many can easily conjure up thanks to such classic movies as Grease.
+A distinct aesthetic and feel the 50s is easily one of the most identifiable eras in North America.

 Iconic looks from this era, for example, is the James Dean-esque look in “Rebel Without a Cause”, James Dean epitomizes the 50s youth.
 The jeans, the white t-shirt, the hair, gosh he had it all.

 For iconic female looks, “I Love Lucy” tv star Lucille Ball is one to take your cues from.
 The swinging skirts, polka dots, sheath dresses, and the little scarf in her hair or around her neck.
 She had the iconic 1950s look and many have emulated her.
 Another style icon is Marilyn Monroe, her outfits at the time emphasizes her tiny waist, lovely dresses, and bedroom eyes, she was and still is a sex icon.

 The 1960s saw a rise in synthetic fabric and the influence of space-age fashions.
 This allowed for innovative use for the new fabrics.
 Generally, boxy shapes, thigh hemlines, and big accessories were the in look.
 This created the notable GoGo girl outfit.
 The GoGo boots became synonymous with this look.
 The mini skirt also gained prominence during the 60s.

 Mod fashion was also in.
 The model Twiggy fits the look to a T. Shift dresses, with stockings, teased hair and big doe eyes with exaggerated eyelashes.
 For both men and women, bold colours, short haircuts and riding on Vespas or scooters were the in thing.
 Men had boating blazers, prints, a more relaxed outfit.